vishva-patel/ML_ClusterAnalysis_FashionMNIST/README.md

 # Project 3
 ### Cluster Analysis through unsupervised learning on Fashion MNIST image dataset using K-means algorithm, Auto-Encoder based K-means clustering model and Auto-Encoder based Gaussian Mixture Model

 CSE 474/574: Introduction to Machine Learning
 (Fall 2019)

 Sargur N. Srihari
+University at Bufalo,

-University at Bualo, The State University of New York Bualo, New York 14260
+The State University of New York
-Contact: 716-645-6162 (O), srihari@bualo.edu
+Bufalo, New York 14260

-October 21, 2019
+September 9, 2019

 ## 1 Task
 The task of this project is to perform cluster analysis on fashion MNIST dataset using unsupervised